sfc-gh-ppopov/sfquickstarts/site/sfguides/src/geo_analysis_geometry/geo_analysis_geometry.md

 <img src ='assets/geo_analysis_geometry_39.png' width=700>

-Now we use signal decay model that we've build privously to estimate the average signal along each highway.
-For this we need to join two tables (tesselated highways and the signal strenght) using H3 cell id and aggregate the result by road id.
+Now you use signal decay model that you've build privously to estimate the average signal along each highway.
+For this you need to join two tables (tesselated highways and the signal strenght) using H3 cell id and aggregate the result by road id.

 Run the following two queries.